Editorial: Plants' Responses to Novel Environmental Pressures

 Multiple environmental stressors, on both short-term and long-term basis, challenged early land plants since they colonized the land, around 450 million years ago.
-Emerged lands were far more sensitive to changes in climate than oceans, and plants have displayed during evolution an extraordinary ability to survive (i.e. to adapt) dramatic variations in environmental conditions.
-This has occurred through acclimation, adaptation or migration to new environments (Bussotti et al., 2014).
-Migration is a very long process, as plants do not possess the ‘flight’ strategy displayed by other living organisms, and it is further hampered by environmental, biological, and spatial barriers (Bussotti et al., 2014).
+Emerged lands were far more sensitive to changes in climate than oceans, and plants have displayed during evolution an extraordinary ability to survive (i.e., to adapt) dramatic variations in environmental conditions.
+This has occurred through acclimation, adaptation, or migration to new environments (Bussotti et al., 2014).
+Migration is a very long process, as plants do not possess the “flight” strategy displayed by other living organisms, and it is further hampered by environmental, biological, and spatial barriers (Bussotti et al., 2014).
 For example, high UV-load may hasten the upward migration of tropical alpine plants.
-Barnes and co-authors, in this special issue, tested the hypothesis that more effective photoprotective mechanisms may explain the greater upward migration potential of exotic compared to native species.
+Barnes et al., in this special issue, tested the hypothesis that more effective photoprotective mechanisms may explain the greater upward migration potential of exotic compared to native species.
 After surveying the leaf epidermal UV-A-transmittance (inversely related to the accumulation of flavonoids and related UV-absorbing compounds) in 54 species, the authors found that plasticity in this parameter poorly explained the different migration potential of native and exotic species, despite significant intra-specific differences.
 Rull and Vegas-Vilarrubia also present a remarkable case study of the impact of barriers on plant migration.
-Authors draw the attention on “The Lost World”, the neotropical Guayana highlands.
+Authors draw the attention on “The Lost World,” the neotropical Guayana highlands.
 This pristine habitat, which never suffered from direct human pressure, has been recently exposed to the indirect pressure of human activities, such as global warming and altered rainfall regime.
-Migration towards higher altitudes is prevented in this habitat because of the flat tops of the highlands.
+Migration toward higher altitudes is prevented in this habitat because of the flat tops of the highlands.
 Species with higher phenotypic and physiological plasticity are better suited to survive the challenges associated to climate change.
-The relative significance of environmental/ and ‘spatial’ (barrier) factors on vegetation dynamics has been explored, at large level of scale, by Chen and colleagues.
-Authors give compelling evidence that environmental factors are primary drivers of shrub species turnover, whereas barriers mostly hamper the turnover of trees.
-Wang Z. and colleagues have also explored traits, such as the germination potential, responsible for effective species dispersal.
+The relative significance of environmental/ and “spatial” (barrier) factors on vegetation dynamics has been explored, at large level of scale, by Chen et al. Authors give compelling evidence that environmental factors are primary drivers of shrub species turnover, whereas barriers mostly hamper the turnover of trees.
+Wang Z. et al. have also explored traits, such as the germination potential, responsible for effective species dispersal.
 It is shown that this trait is under tight control of environmental pressures, on short-term scale level, whereas phylogenic constrains become prevalent on long-term basis.

 It is not surprising to observe that plants, due to their sessile nature and their slow migration speed, have developed a complex suite of modular and highly integrated mechanisms to match the key constrains encountered within the species distribution range, broadly the acclimation/adaptation syndrome (Lichtenthaler, 1998; Demmig-Adams et al., 2014; Esteban et al., 2015).
-The ability to adjust morpho-physiological and biochemical traits at different time scales (i.e. over seconds at the chloroplast and cellular level, or over days, growing seasons, or even generations at the whole-canopy level) constitutes the ‘flight strategy of sessile organisms’ (Potters et al., 2007; Karban, 2008).
-Investigating three ecotypes of Arabodopsis thaliana, Adams and co-authors evidenced the relevant effects of native habitat on anatomical and functional traits of leaves.
+The ability to adjust morpho-physiological and biochemical traits at different time scales (i.e., over seconds at the chloroplast and cellular level, or over days, growing seasons, or even generations at the whole-canopy level) constitutes the “flight strategy of sessile organisms” (Potters et al., 2007; Karban, 2008).
+Investigating three ecotypes of Arabidopsis thaliana, Adams et al. evidenced the relevant effects of native habitat on anatomical and functional traits of leaves.
 Interestingly, while the ecotype from the central portion of the distribution range showed the highest plasticity to environmental changes, accessions from the Northern and Southern portions showed highly distinct adaptive traits to cope with cool temperatures and drought, respectively.
 Similarly, to survive to the harsh Mediterranean climate, plants have developed a wide range of adaptive traits, including a fine tuning of phenological phases to maximize carbon gain, while avoiding frost damage in winter (Cleland et al., 2007), and specific morpho-physiological characteristics to cope with summer drought (Bussotti et al., 2014).
-Consistently, Fernandez-Marín and colleagues pointed out that photoprotective mechanisms of Mediterranean flora are highly adapted to the environmental pressures associated to Mediterranean climate, namely drought, excess light, and high temperature, with α-tocopherol and violaxanthin-cycle pigments being more responsive to such stresses in Mediterranean than in other flora.
-It is worth noting, that the priming driven by stressful conditions enable plants, not only animals, to acclimate successfully to recurrent stress episodes, i.e. living organisms have the capacity to remember stress events (Conrath et al., 2006), as pointed out, in this special issue, by Matsubara and co-authors.
-The extraordinary capacity to acclimate and adapt to their growing environment is observed indeed at the individual scale, as well as at larger scales (e.g. cenosis and ecosystem): de la Riva and colleagues provided rationale of such biodiversity, and highlighted that different biogeochemical niche partitioning allows species to coexist through divergent leaf nutrient composition and resource uptake.
+Consistently, Fernandez-Marín et al. pointed out that photoprotective mechanisms of Mediterranean flora are highly adapted to the environmental pressures associated to Mediterranean climate, namely drought, excess light, and high temperature, with α-tocopherol and violaxanthin-cycle pigments being more responsive to such stresses in Mediterranean than in other flora.
+It is worth noting, that the priming driven by stressful conditions enable plants, not only animals, to acclimate successfully to recurrent stress episodes, i.e., living organisms have the capacity to remember stress events (Conrath et al., 2006), as pointed out, in this special issue, by Matsubara et al. The extraordinary capacity to acclimate and adapt to their growing environment is observed indeed at the individual scale, as well as at larger scales (e.g., cenosis and ecosystem): de la Riva et al. provided rationale of such biodiversity, and highlighted that different biogeochemical niche partitioning allows species to coexist through divergent leaf nutrient composition and resource uptake.